Tsukihime: Development

 Several trial versions of Tsukihime were released before its full release.
 The first preview version of Tsukihime was a free promotional version of which 300 copies (on 3½ floppy disks) were produced and distributed at Comiket 56 in 1999.
 At the next Comiket 57 in late 1999, a demo was sold for 100 yen, with only 50 being produced and sold, also distributed on 3½ floppy disks.
 At Comiket 58 in 2000, Tsukihime Half Moon Edition was released.
 300 copies were produced and sold for 1,000 yen each.
 This version contained Arcueid and Ciel's "Near Side of the Moon" storylines.
 The half moon edition came with bonuses including a coupon that would allow purchasers to claim the complete edition in the future.
 The complete edition of Tsukihime was first released at Comiket 59 in December 2000.

 Type-Moon released Tsukihime Plus-Disc developed with NScripter engine in January 2001, a light-hearted addition to Tsukihime that featured two short stories: Alliance Of Illusionary Eyes and Geccha.
 The first edition included wallpapers, the first four chapters of The Garden of Sinners, an early demo version of Tsukihime, a contemporary Tsukihime demo, and two omakes featuring Tsukihime characters.
 The second edition Tsukihime Plus+Disc added two more stories: Geccha 2 and Kinoko's Masterpiece Experimental Theater.
 This version used the more capable KiriKiri engine.
 In April 2003, Type-Moon released Tsuki-Bako (月箱), a three-disc set that included Tsukihime, Tsukihime Plus+Disc, Kagetsu Tohya, a remixed soundtrack, a trial version of Melty Blood and other assorted multimedia.
-The original visual novel was available to play with Game Boy Advance with the conversion software "Rinkai Tsukihime" distributed by the doujin circle "Inside-Cap".

-In December 2001, Inside-Cap released an officially licensed program for Windows 98/Me/2000/XP that allowed customers to convert their PC copy of Tsukihime into a Game Boy Advance rom; the program was distributed via CD-ROM through retail and online shops.
+In December 2001, the doujin circle Inside-Cap released an officially licensed program for Windows 98/Me/2000/XP, Rinkai Tsukihime, that allowed customers to convert their PC copy of Tsukihime into a Game Boy Advance rom; the program was distributed via CD-ROM through retail and online shops.